Cyprus profile - Timeline

 The UN Security Council unanimously passes a resolution calling on Turkey to withdraw its troops from Cyrpus.
 Turkey refuses to do so, despite repeated UN Security Council resolutions making the same demand over the following decades.

 1975 - Turkish Cypriots establish independent administration, with Rauf Denktash as president.
-Denktash and Clerides agree population exchange.
+Population exchanges agreed.

-1977 - Makarios dies.
-Succeeded by Spyros Kyprianou.
+1977 - President Makarios dies, succeeded by Spyros Kyprianou.

 1980 - UN-sponsored peace talks resume.

-1983 - Denktash suspends talks and proclaims Turkish Republic of Northern Cyprus (TRNC).
-It is recognised only by Turkey.
+1983 - Mr Denktash suspends talks and proclaims Turkish Republic of Northern Cyprus, recognised only by Turkey.

-1994 - European Court of Justice rules that a list of goods, including fruit and vegetables, are not eligible for preferential treatment when exported by the Turkish Cypriot community directly to the EU.
+1994 - European Court of Justice rules that a list of goods, including fruit and vegetables, are not eligible for preferential treatment when exported by the Turkish Cypriot community directly to the European Union.

-2002 January - Clerides and Denktash begin UN-sponsored negotiations.
+2002 January - Clerides and Denktash begin UN-sponsored negotiations after decades of stalled talks.
 Minds are concentrated by EU membership aspirations.

 2002 November - UN Secretary General Kofi Annan presents a comprehensive peace plan for Cyprus which envisages a federation with two constituent parts, presided over by a rotating presidency.